Ai Group Australian Industry Index TitlePrint this page

 Business-oriented services

-• Business-oriented services indicated a similar levels of contraction in June (-27.7) to that of May.
+• Business-oriented services indicated a similar level of contraction in September (-13.5) to that of August.

 • This indicator includes utilities, technical services, and supply chain/transport providers.